 The size of a glass microsphere is an important factor in the advantages spheres offer.
 There is an inverse relationship between the size of a microsphere and its surface area: the smaller the size of the sphere, the more spheres can fill a given volume of space and the greater the total surface area.
-This property is important because the greater surface area means greater compatibility between the spheres and polymers, such as plastics or paints, or other materials, and this compatibility significantly expands the spheres’ potential applications.
+This property is important because the greater surface area means greater compatibility between the spheres and polymers, such as plastics, paints or other materials, and this compatibility significantly expands the spheres’ potential applications.
 The greater the surface area, the larger the area for a polymer to adhere to, which means the polymer “wets out” more completely and is better dispersed.
 Increased “wetting out” results in stronger adhesion to the glass spheres themselves and reduced air pockets, which destroy the physical properties of a formulation, such as impact or tear strength.
-Prizmalite microspheres are not, however, nanoparticles and, as such, do not raise the regulatory and other concerns of sub-micron-size materials.
+Prizmalite microspheres are not, however, nanoparticles and, as such, do not raise the regulatory and other concerns associated with sub-micron-size materials.

 Solid glass imparts visual and material benefits that cannot be replicated when spheres are made of other materials such as ceramics or polymerics, aluminum oxides, or silicas and mineral fillers.
 Solid glass refracts [bends] and reflects light.
 Most ceramics [with exceptions] do not transmit light or exhibit specular [mirror-like] reflection due to their internal crystalline structures and surface irregularities.
 Instead of being reflected back, the light is “trapped” in the structure and emitted as diffuse or scattered reflectance, which is not as strong or direct as light transmitted through glass, which produces mirror-like reflectance.
 Hollow glass can also possess numerous surface and interior micro irregularities that also diffuse light.
-Because the thickness of a hollow bead’s wall is inversely proportional to its diameter, however, the larger hollow spheres that might offer some reflective properties have very low crush strengths, which precludes their incorporation into most formulations.
+Because the thickness of a hollow bead’s wall is inversely proportional to its diameter, however, the larger hollow spheres that might offer some reflective properties have very low crush strengths, which preclude their incorporation into most formulations.

 Prizmalite microspheres consist of amorphous glass manufactured in a furnace from silicon dioxide, combined with other oxides categorized as “refractory” chemicals because of their high melting points.
 Crystalline forms of silica are carcinogenic because like asbestos, they break or shatter into shard-like or unevenly shaped respirable-size particles that can lodge in the lungs.
-Glass spheres, because of their round shape and particle size, are not toxic, are easily dislodged if inhaled, and do not accumulate in the body’s organs.
+Glass spheres, because of their amorphous chemical structure, round shape and particle size, are not toxic, are easily dislodged if inhaled, and do not accumulate in the body’s organs.

 Glass spheres are frequently compared to silica and mineral fillers such as talc, but the benefits of glass spheres are much broader than those of these products.
 Silica and talc are generally used as matting agents, where the objective is to reduce the gloss of a paint film by scattering the light reflected from the painted surface.
-While silica is the major material used to enhance the matte effects in paints, it typically offers few benefits other than very low cost.
+While silica is the major material used to enhance the matte effect in paints, it typically offers few benefits other than very low cost.